Sewage Pump vs. Septic Tank Pump: Key DifferencesSewage Pumps Vs. Septic Tank Pumps Sewage and septic pumps play an important role in waste and water managing. Sewage Pumps Sewage pumps handle solids up to 2" wide and are common when pumping laundry facilities to a septic tank to post to a sewer lin

 Preparing submersible pumps for winter is crucial to prevent freezing and costly damage.
 Winterization involves several critical steps to safeguard your pump:

-2. Proper Storage: Store the pump indoors or in sheltered areas to protect it from harsh conditions.
+1. Drain the Pump: Remove all water to prevent ice formation that can cause fractures.2.
+Proper Storage: Store the pump indoors or in sheltered areas to protect it from harsh conditions.

 3. Use Antifreeze Solutions: Apply antifreeze to vulnerable components.